codrinaignat/GNURadio-Spectrum-analyzer-with-data-save/README.md

 - the option to save the signals in wav format, for each receiver type;
 - the option to choose the sampling frequency and the number of bits per sample for saving the wav file.

+What you need in order to use this application: RTL-SDR device, GNU Radio software installed.
+If you want to find out more information about the RTL-SDR device, you can take a look here: https://usermanual.wiki/Document/The20Hobbyists20Guide20To20RTLSDR2020Carl20Laufer.399886352/view

 For more information or if you need any help, you can contact me.